-Additionally, the associate director will assist students with preparing college essays, including brainstorming ideas and offering feedback on drafts, and will write thoughtful, detailed, and supportive letters of recommendation for all counselees, following a format set by the director of college counseling.
-They will serve as a resource to faculty regarding their recommendations, host or co-host various informational programs for students and families throughout the year, and work collaboratively each year to update the school profile.
-Every year, they will evaluate, assess, and find ways to improve the MA college counseling experience and implement best practices.
+Additionally, the Director will assist their team and their own caseload of students with preparing college essays, including brainstorming ideas and offering feedback on drafts; setting the letter of recommendation format for the team; and writing thoughtful, detailed, and supportive recommendations for all counselees.
+They will serve as a resource to faculty regarding their recommendations, host or cohost various informational programs for students and families throughout the year, and work collaboratively each year to update the school profile.
+Every year, they will evaluate, assess, and find ways to improve the college counseling experience and implement best practices.
 As an MA ambassador, they will also build upon MA's relationships with colleges and universities.

-The associate director will carry out this work with a personal style that inspires confidence and respect while encouraging collaboration, partnership, and mentorship, and with enthusiasm for attending school events and being involved in the general life of MA.
+The Director will carry out this work with a personal style that inspires confidence and respect while encouraging collaboration, partnership, and mentorship, and with enthusiasm for attending school events and being involved in the general life of MA.